Home Applications Git for Shared Development Environments

 • A filter on the files of that type (e.g., a package name or web application folder)

 • The folder relative to the repo root that contains the item.
 This controls behavior for import and export.
+The keyword <env> will be expanded into the environment name to support different mapping configurations, for example for system default settings.

 This might look like: